aksh-200/Online-auction-system/README.md

 By focusing on these aspects, the online auction system can provide a user-friendly, secure, and efficient platform for buying and selling through auctions.

-Constraints
+Constraints:
 The choice of the database to use should be considered carefully, since there will be a lot of data traffic and the large amounts of data will also judge the database.
 A good database will yield speed querying of data.

 The browser used should support HTML5 to satisfy user experience.

-The device should be enabled with internet
+The device should be enabled with internet.

-Outcomes

 Outcomes:
 Price Discovery: